verael/bie/README.md

-# BIE Library
+# BIE Library: Bit Interpretation and Editing

 ## About

-BIE is a lightweight, header-only C library for efficient bit manipulation.
+**bIE** is a lightweight, header-only C library for efficient bit manipulation.
 It provides simple macros to check, get, set, clear, and toggle individual bits, bit ranges, and masks.

 ## Features